GaloisInc/saw-training/Salsa20.rst

 1. The use of the path-satisfiability parameter to verify functions containing loops that aren't 'obviously' bounded (i.e. bounded by a constant)
-2. The lack of verification of the 16-bit version of Salsa20
+2. The lack of verification of the 16-byte key version of Salsa20
 3. The necessity of verifying the encryption for particular message sizes

 To 1: The details of path-satisfiability are beyond the scope of this tutorial,